10Nates/tras/README.md

 >
 > Format: `@TRAS combinations [words/characters] [items]`

+### `@TRAS ping`
+> Check if the bot is alive.
+> Add 'info' or 'information' for latency data.

 ### Default response
 > Responds "What's up?"

 ### Generated messages
-> Random generated messages that can be toggled to randomly to be said in response to messages.
+> Fully generated messages *(not an AI so they're completely nonsensical)* can be toggled as the fallback instead of the default response.
-> Random messages will not reply to commands.
+> Feature was degraded from its former glory by changes to the Discord API.
 > Toggle random messages with `@TRAS speak randomspeak [on/off]`

 <br>